Muhammad Farid Khan

 Nawab Sir Muhammad Farid Khan Tanoli was the last ruling Nawab of the princely state of Amb, from 1936 till 1969.
-He faced several rebellions from his own clan which led to the state crumble up into more than 13+ khanates of his own clans who rejected his rule.
 He was appointed a Knight Commander of the Order of the British Empire (KBE) in the 1946 New Year Honours list.

-A state in a subsidiary alliance with British India until 1947, when the Nawab acceded to Pakistan, in 1958 Amb was reported to have an area of 590 square miles and a population of 48,656.
+His state was in a subsidiary alliance with British India until August 1947, and in December of that year the Nawab acceded to Pakistan.
+In 1958, Amb was reported to have an area of 590 square miles and a population of 48,656.
+He faced several rebellions from his own clan, which led to the state crumbling into more than twelve khanates of his clan.

-Seated left to right Sahibzada Mohammad Khurshid, Nawabzada Liaquat Ali Khan, first Prime Minister of Pakistan, Nawab Sir Muhammad Farid Khan Tanoli of Amb (Tanawal), and Begum Ra'ana Liaquat Ali Khan, Thanking to the Nawab Amb for help in Indo-pak war 1947-1948 at Darband, Amb, in 1949.

 After 1947

-After the independence of Pakistan in 1947, Amb became fully independent, and remained so for the rest of 1947, but on 31 December the Nawab acceded his state to Pakistan.
+After the Partition of British India (which did not include Amb), leading to the independence of Pakistan in 1947, Amb became fully independent, and remained so for the rest of 1947, but on 31 December the Nawab acceded his state to Pakistan.

 Nawab Farid khan Tanoli's contributions to the Pakistan movement were acknowledged by the Quaid e Azam.